eexuanyang/LBKG/README.md

 Please cite [R1] if the dataset or the code is helpful to you.

-[R1] X. Yang, D. Li, "Loop-Back Mechanism Based Physical-Layer Secret Key Generation in FDD System under Hardware Impairments," in IEEE Transactions on Information Forensics and Security, Accepted.
+[R1] X. Yang, D. Li, "Loop-Back Mechanism Based Physical-Layer Secret Key Generation in FDD System under Hardware Impairments," in IEEE Trans.
+Inf.
+Forensics Secur., Accepted.